nlnzcollservices/podcast-collector/documentation/technical_desciption.md

     Epic, ticket, issue, or task tracker reference link ?

 ## 2. Introduction
-The following script is bulky collecting podcast episodes, interracting with google spreadsheet to write rss metadata and collecting back enriched metadata, if required, creating bibliograhic record in Exlibris Alma and managing files to be preserved with Exlibris Rosetta.
+The following script is bulky collecting podcast episodes, interracting with google spreadsheet to write rss metadata and collecting back enriched metadata, creating bibliograhic records in Exlibris Alma and managing audio files to be preserved with Exlibris Rosetta.

 ### a.
 Overview, Problem Description, Summary, or Abstract

     Summary of the problem (from the perspective of the user), the context, suggested solution, and the stakeholders.

-The aim of the script is a systematic automative collecting of podcast episodes and managing their preservation in the library system.
-It should contineously track new episodes published in rss feed, collect audio files and episodes' metadata and place them to human readable and machine readable source, to allow cataloguing team to make changes and add new bibliographic inforamtion, create full bibliographic records, check files, create SIPs and place them in a special folder for futher preservation, finish aquisition part by creating items and update the existing record with additional field to allow them be published worldwide.
-The system should be stable and successfully run from any step after interruption.
+The aim of the script is a systematic automative collecting of podcast episodes and managing audio file preservation in the library system.
+It contineously tracks new episodes published in rss feed, collects audio files and episodes' metadata and places them to human readable and machine readable source, to allow cataloguing team to make changes and add new bibliographic inforamtion, creatse full bibliographic records, checks files, creates SIPs and places them in a special folder for futher preservation, finishes aquisition part by creating items and updates the existing record with additional field to allow them be published worldwide.
+It is stable againsed and can be run from any step after interruption.

 The script contains several code blocks and database.
 Each block is responsible for one of the steps in the pipelinse